 This one simple line gets the first (highest percentile) emotion recognized from a picture.
 Using the sample code you can easily take a beautiful selfie, send it with the single API call, and within seconds get an emotion back.
 I am not sure yet what factors cause it to take longer but sometimes I get results back in under a second.

 From my dozen or so attempts at taking a picture of myself, it gave quite accurate results.
-I have yet to fake fear in a picture but will see if I can one to happen.
-I am very impressed with the Emotion API’s ability to analyze and image and produce an emotion result.
+I have yet to fake fear in a picture but will see if I can make that happen.
+I am very impressed with the Emotion API’s ability to analyze and image and produce an emotional result.
 Looking forward to Microsoft adding even more emotions.

 The free tier for using the API is quite impressive in terms of the number of calls available.
 I hope to be writing a post soon showing off an app I have made in Xamarin.Forms incorporating the emotion API.